Kellan13/Automation/compress/compress.md

 use the os and sys libraries in order to pull arguments from the cammand line and execute a tar command to produce a compressed file.

+Added as an alias command by running: echo "alias compress='python3 <path to automation directory>/Automation/compress/compress.py'" >> ~/.profile

 USE: compress <name> <target> [type]
 	name 	- The name you want the compressed file to be, not including the file extention** target 	- The file or directory that you want to compress**